 A market can be analysed in two ways: from the demand side or the supply side.

-The demand for a product or service comes from different areas: consumers, recommendations, family and friends and consumers’ associations.
+The demand for a product or service comes from different areas: consumers, recommendations, family and friends and consumer associations.
 Consumers (users) are those who have the most influence on sales.
-Prescribers have a role of advice and recommendation.
+Prescribers have the role of advice and recommendation.
 The buyer’s entourage and consumer associations also have an influence.

 Potential demand is defined as the total consumption (quantities purchased) of a good / service.

 Potential demand = Number of buyers × Average quantity purchased per buyer

 A relative non-consumer is defined as a person who is not a consumer of the good/service but who could become one in the short or medium term.
 On the other hand, an absolute non-consumer is defined as a person who does not and will not purchase a good/service in the short to medium term.